PavelDoGreat/Super-Blur/README.md

 ![editor](http://i.imgur.com/6ZiIcgq.png)

-- **Render Mode** - Choose to render as Post Effect or apply blurred texture to UI material.
+- **Render Mode** - Chooses to render as Post Effect or just apply blurred texture to UI material.

-- **Kernel Size** - Bigger kernel produce bigger blur, but more expensive.
+- **Kernel Size** - Bigger kernels produces bigger blur, but are more expensive.

 - **Interpolation** - Use if you want to create smooth blurring transition.

 - **Downsample** - Controls buffer resolution (0 = no downsampling, 1 = half resolution... etc.).

-- **Iterations** - Helps to produce bigger blur radius.
+- **Iterations** - More iterations = bigger blur, but comes at perfomance cost.

-- **Gamma Correction** - Enables gamma correction.
+- **Gamma Correction** - Enables gamma correction to produce correct blur in Gamma Colorspace.
 Disable this option if you use Linear Colorspace.

 License
 -------